-T-shirts have come a long way from their early Navy days, back then it would have been hard to predict that they would to become such a powerful tool of advertising and alligence in a way that no other item of clothing has.
+T-shirts have come a long way from their early Navy days; back then it would have been hard to predict that they would to become such a powerful tool of advertising and allegiance in a way that no other item of clothing has.

 Whatever your style, from a sophisticated silk tee to an ancient and much-loved concert souvenir, there is a t-shirt for us all out there.